deKryptomancer/LSTM/README.md

 ---

-## 6. Extending
+## Extending

-* Change `n_steps`, add dropout, or predict more periods.
+- Change `n_steps`, add dropout, or predict more periods in the scripts.
-* To forecast daily bars instead of hourly, just supply daily-resolution CSVs.
+- To forecast daily bars instead of hourly, use daily-resolution CSVs.
-* For a live dashboard, wrap `infer_predict.py` into a Flask/FastAPI service.
+- For a live dashboard, wrap `infer_predict.py` into a Flask/FastAPI service.

+---

+## Contributing

+Pull requests and suggestions are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

+## License

+[MIT](LICENSE) (or specify your license here)

+---

+**Happy trading!**